ShunKaidou/Library-Management-Project-DBMS/README.md

 	exit;
 ?>
 Something is wrong with the XAMPP installation :-(
+__

+* Open XAMPP and start apache and mysql Servers

-Type localhost in your Browser
+* Type localhost in your Browser